Team1100/AerialAssist/README.md

-# ArialAssist
+# AerialAssist
-Code for the 2014 FRC Robotics Competetion Arial Assist
+Code for the 2014 FRC Robotics Competetion Aerial Assist